 However, it’s rare to see athletes who have a proper knowledge of nutrition and understand the basic science around what they’re eating.
 Thankfully we’re here to break down your post-gym nutrition to help you make informed choices and recover faster from each workout.

 Carbohydrates are used by the body to create energy by being broken down into glucose and then transferred to cells in your body, replacing stored glycogen.
 However, when consumed in excess and without exercise carbohydrates are instead stored as fat.

-If it’s been a particularly tough session or game, you can forgo the wholegrains and opt for refined wheat and pasta to cause a faster spike of glucose to quickly get your energy back up.
+If it’s been a particularly tough session or game, you can forgo the whole grains and opt for refined wheat and pasta to cause a faster spike of glucose too quickly get your energy back up.

 Protein is the most important element of muscle repair, so aim for an intake of 20-40g of protein after exercise.
 It’s a nutrient composed of amino acids that are essential for building and phentermine maintaining musculature.
 Whey protein is the fastest digested form of protein when it comes to shakes, so consuming one immediately after training helps get your body recovering as soon as possible.

 When it comes to food, you must include a good source of lean protein with your post-game meal.
-Chicken, lean beef or fish all contains a high amount of amino acids.
+Chicken, lean beef or fish all contain a high amount of amino acids.
 Fish also contain omega-3 fatty acids that help your joint and brain health.
-For vegetarians, chickpeas, quinoa and lentils are a good source.
+For vegetarians, chickpeas, quinoa, and lentils are a good source.

 By understanding your nutritional choices you’ll be able to make better decisions when it comes to what you eat following a match.
 Stick to a healthy, balanced diet but be aware of your body’s demands following a game.